rnaveensrinivas/Linux/README.md

 ## Escaping Special Characters in Filenames

 Files or directories with spaces or special characters in their names require special handling.
-You can either use quotes or escape the characters with a backslash.
+You can either use quotes or escape the characters with a backslash (`\ ` - escapes the whitespace).

 ### Example with Spaces:
 ```bash